Purchase Miami Open Seats

-The Miami Open is the premiere tennis tournaments in the United States outside of the BNP and US Open.
 The tennis tournament is played at one of the most popular venues, Hard Rock Stadium.
 Located in Miami Gardens, Florida, just outside Miami, Hard Rock Stadium seats 65,000 fans for a football game but just 14,000 for tennis.
+That is a lot of options, so below are breakdown many of the best seats for the tourney.

 The setup at Hard Rock Stadium for the Miami Open uses part of the permanent seats along Sections 144-148, including the famed 72 Club.
 Then tournament specific bleachers are setup to form seating on the other side of of the court and behind the baselines.
 Those include Sections 101 through 116, and Sections A through R which are just below in the 100-level.